ashtrace/blog/ashtrace_blog/content/posts/tracing_file_descriptors/index.md

 tags = ["ctf", "linux", "pwn", "writeup"]
 +++

-I was going through an easy (as per the challenge platform, not personal ranking) pwn challenge.
-After successfully pwning the binary locally, I ran my exploit against the remote challenge service and failed.
-Referring to the writeup document I found an explaination that didn't satify my itch.
+I was going through an easy pwn challenge—easy according to the platform, not my personal ranking.
+After successfully pwning the binary locally, I ran the same exploit against the remote challenge service and it completely fell apart.
+I checked the writeup hoping for clarity, but the explanation they gave didn’t really scratch the itch or fully explain why things behaved differently.

 ![writeup-remote-section](./writeup-remote-section.jpeg)